hvphan91/fin-em/README.md

-data and code for fin-em project
+data and STATA code for fin-em project

 ## data availability: public domain, accessible via the following link for main variables